txk8/txk8.github.io/content/about.md

 Outside of work, I like staying active through sports, especially weightlifting🏋‍♀.
 More recent experiements include surfing and pickleball.
 I'm a bit obsessed with travel and would love to work & live abroad in the future 🌴.
 I also enjoy learning new languages 🇪🇸.

-This site is a small space where I share what I'm working and learning on.
+This site is a small space where I share what I'm working on and learning.
 If you'd like to connect, you can find me by clicking on the LinkedIn button above.